A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Strike Dash:** A short-range dash that hits enemies hard with Custom 1!

 - **Homing Smash:** By holding Custom 3 and double jumping, you'll do a homing attack/thok.
-Note that this won't work too well when you're Super.
+Note that this won't work when you're Super.

 ## Super Blur